hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 ### Known Issues

-- Restarting your AWS instances may result in Kubeflow disappearing.
+- Restarting your AWS instances may result in Kubeflow failing to properly restart.
 For now, reinstall:

 ```bash
 hpecp k8scluster list